 Have you encountered an unexpected issue with WPForms?
 Our plugin uses best practices to ensure compatibility on as many WordPress sites as possible.
-However, sometimes other developers don’t also follow these standards or other unexpected issues can occur, and this can result in a theme or plugin conflict.
+However, sometimes other developers don’t follow these standards or other unexpected issues occur, resulting in a theme or plugin conflict.

-By following the steps below, you should be able to determine if the issue is the result of code from another plugin.
+By following the steps below, you should be able to determine if the issue you’re experiencing is the result of code from another plugin.

 1. Take a Site Backup

-Before we get started, be sure to take a backup your site.
-This is always a good precaution before making theme or plugin changes.
+Before you get started, be sure to take a backup of your site.
+This is always a good precaution before making changes to your theme or plugins.

 2. Deactivate All Other Plugins

-Once you’ve completed the site backup, go to the Plugins page.
-There, you’ll need to select all Plugins except WPForms (and WPForms addons).
-Then you can open the Bulk Actions dropdown at the top of this page and choose Deactivate.
+Once you’ve finished backing up your site, go to the Plugins page.
+There, you’ll need to select all your plugins except WPForms (and WPForms addons).
+Then open the Bulk Actions dropdown at the top of the page and choose Deactivate.

-When you click the Apply button, WordPress will deactivate all selected plugins at once.
+When you click the Apply button, WordPress will deactivate all the selected plugins at once.

-Now that you’ve deactivated all plugins but WPForms, you’ll need to check if the issue still exists.
-If you still see the issue, you’ll know there wasn’t a plugin conflict and can move to testing your theme.
+Once you’ve deactivated all your plugins except for WPForms, you’ll need to check if the problem persists.
+If you still see the issue, you’ll know there wasn’t a plugin conflict and can move on to testing your theme.

 If the issue is fixed, however, the next step is to determine which specific plugin was triggering it.
-To do this, you’ll need to reactivate each plugin one by one.
+To do so, you’ll need to reactivate each plugin one by one.

-When the issue starts occurring again, you’ll know you’ve just reactivated the source of the plugin conflict.
+When the issue reappears, you’ll know the most recently activated plugin is the cause of the conflict.

-If the issue still persists after the above steps for plugin troubleshooting, the next step is to see if the issue stems from your site’s theme.
+If the issue still persists after troubleshooting for a plugin conflict, the next step is to see if the issue stems from your site’s theme.

 Once a default theme is activated, you’ll need to try to replicate the issue again.
-If the issue is resolved with this new theme in place, you’ll know the cause lies within your regular site theme.
+If the problem is resolved with the new theme in place, you’ll know the cause lies with your regular site theme.

 What to Do After Locating a Conflict

-If you’ve found that the issue is caused by a plugin or theme, there are two steps you should take:
+If you’ve found that the issue you’re facing is caused by a plugin or theme, there are two steps you should take:

-It’s important to let the team for this product know what you found.
-In many cases, their support or author will be familiar with the issue already, and may even have a solution to share with you.
+It’s important to let the team for the product that’s experiencing the issue know what you’ve found.
+In many cases, the support team or author will be familiar with the problem already, and may even have a solution to share with you.

-While we aren’t able fix issues with third party code such as themes or other plugins, we really appreciate you taking the time to let us know about the issue and, if possible, any resolution.
-That way, our support can share what you’ve found, and any potential solutions, with others who might encounter the same issue.
+We really appreciate you taking the time to let us know about any problems you encounter and any solutions you’ve learned of.
+That way, our support team can share what you’ve found with others who are encountering the same issue.

 That’s it!
 We hope this tutorial has helped you to locate any theme or plugin conflicts occurring on your WordPress site.